-However, as a business owner, you have the power to make your customers’ waiting experience stress-free and even enjoyable.
+In some cases, asking your customers to wait is unavoidable.
+But as a business owner, you have the power to make this part of the customer journey stress-free and even enjoyable.

-Distraction is a great way to keep your clients from fretting about the wait time.
-Outfit your waiting area with amenities that will keep them engaged instead of watching the clock.
+Distraction is an excellent way to keep your clients from fretting about wait times.
+Outfit your waiting area with amenities to keep them engaged so they’re not watching the clock.
+Here are some tips:

-- Mix It Up: You don’t want to force specific TV programming on every customer.
-Not all of them will want to watch news or sports.
+- Mix up your entertainment offerings.
+You don’t want to force specific TV programming on every customer.
+Not all of them will want to watch the news or sports.
 You can easily solve this problem by varying your offerings.
-If you don’t want to invest in multiple monitors, a digital sign allows you to offer multiple different entertainment options on one screen.
-Use half the display for live sports or news, and use the other half for a trivia game.
+For example, invest in multiple monitors or use a system like Samsung’s SMART Signage TV, which allows you to create diverse, custom entertainment lineups.

-- Provide Wi-Fi: Most of the people in your reception area will have mobile devices with them.
-Make it simple for them to get online by providing free Wi-Fi.
-If you already offer cable TV, it’s fairly easy to add Internet to your existing package.
-Don’t forget to prominently post the guest network name and password so they don’t have to hunt for it.
+- Provide Wi-Fi.
+Most people in your reception area will have a mobile device with them.
+Make it easy for them to get online by setting up a Wi-Fi network.
+If you already offer cable TV, adding internet to your existing package is relatively easy.
+Don’t forget to post the guest network name and password prominently so customers don’t have to hunt for it.

-- Diversify Subscriptions: It doesn’t matter what type of business you own, your clientele will vary somewhat.
+- Diversify print subscriptions.
+It doesn’t matter what type of business you own; your clientele will vary.
 Make each demographic feel welcome by providing a robust selection of magazines.
-Include beauty, fashion, sports, news, automotive, travel, cooking, and home design options.
-If people might bring children with them to wait, include reading material for youngsters as well.
+Include beauty, fashion, sports, news, automotive, travel, cooking and home design options.
+If people bring children with them, include reading material for youngsters.

 Just because a customer is in a waiting area doesn’t mean they have to feel lost in the shuffle.
 Amenities that cater to customer comfort go a long way toward letting your clients know how valued they are.